cysouw/diathesis/text/c11_infinitive.md

 d.
 Er hat einen Tropfen an der Nase hängen *gehabt* (\*haben).
 :::

 The new nominative subject appears to have multiple possibly origins.
 It mostly is the possessor of the location as in [@last] but there are also examples in which it is the possessor of the original subject, as in [@next].
-In such examples the new subject of the *haben+Infinitiv* diathesis is not related to a dative.
-It is not completely clear to me how to best approach such examples, but they seem to be related to the *haben+am‑Infinitiv* diathesis, as discussed below.
+In such examples the new subject of the *haben+In­fi­ni­tiv* diathesis is not related to a dative.
+It is not completely clear to me how to best approach such examples, but they seem to be related to the *haben+am‑In­fi­ni­tiv* diathesis, as discussed below.

 ::: ex
 - Ich habe das Auto auf dem Parkplatz stehen. \